Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 When organizing project activities in kindergarten, teachers may encounter the following problems.

-A “knowledgeable” teacher will act “according to instructions”: he will explain how to cut flowers, where to stick them, how to fold a postcard, that is, he will act from the position of a cultural norm.
-The teacher demonstrating the subjective position will first find out how the child sees this situation (for a preschooler, creating a postcard or gluing a flower is not at all an obvious action, but a kind of discovery, understanding the holiday).
-And only then the educator will turn to cultural ways of designing the idea.
-And then carving a flower will become a means of realizing the child's plan, and not just another link in the implementation of the educational program.
+A “knowledgeable” teacher will act “according to instructions”: he will explain how to cut out flowers, where to glue them, how to fold a postcard, that is, he will act from the position of the cultural norm.
+The teacher, demonstrating a subjective position, will first find out how the child sees this situation (for a preschooler, creating a postcard or gluing a flower is not at all an obvious action, but a kind of discovery, comprehension of the holiday).
+And only then will the teacher turn to cultural ways of formalizing the plan.
+And then cutting out a flower will become a means of realizing the child’s plan, and not just another link in the implementation of the educational program.

 Implementation design technology in the educational process requires great organizational efforts from the administration, but at the same time allows:

-Boost professional level teachers and the degree of their involvement in activities, to make the teaching staff more united;
+Promote professional level teachers and the degree of their involvement in activities, to make the teaching staff more united;

-Develop a system of productive interaction between participants in the educational process (children involve parents in the project, communicate with each other and with the teacher);
+Develop a system of productive interaction between participants in the educational process (children involve their parents in the project, communicate with each other and with the teacher);

-To develop in children such qualities as socialization and activity;
+Develop in children such qualities as socialization and activity;

-So, if the administration is ready to get involved in the process of introducing project technology into the life of a kindergarten, then the next step will be the organization of a creative group of teachers.
+So, if the administration is ready to get involved in the process of introducing project technology into the life of a kindergarten, then the next stage will be the organization of a creative group of teachers.

-Learn additional literature;
+Master additional literature;

 Organize new forms of activity for children;